 By Michael Russell

-Most of an army is made up not of fighters, but of units whose job is to support the fighters.
-Modern armies and Civil War armies are a part of modern warfare, consume enormous amounts of everything.
+Most of an army is made up not of fighters but of units whose job is to support the fighters.
+Modern armies and Civil War armies are a part of modern warfare and consume enormous amounts of everything.
 Whether in camp or in the field, armies consume tons of food and water every day; not just people do all this consuming, either.
-The tens of thousands of animals that provided mobility for the cavalry and artillery needed to be fed as well.
-Anyone who has ever had to feed even one horse or cow knows how much forage it takes every day to keep them happy.
+The tens of thousands of animals that provided mobility for the cavalry and artillery also needed to be fed.
+Anyone who has ever had to feed even one horse or cow knows how much forage it takes daily to keep them happy.
 In battle, an army consumes ammunition at incredible rates; consequently, men are killed or wounded at very high rates.

-Someone has to make sure supply stocks are maintained, so that no shortages occur.
-Someone has to deal with the sick, dead and wounded.
+Someone must ensure supply stocks are maintained so that no shortages occur.
+Someone has to deal with the sick, dead, and wounded.
 Someone has to house the troops when they go into camp.
-Someone has to build the bridges and rail lines to supply the army.
+Someone has to build bridges and rail lines to supply the army.
 You get the idea.

-Engineers planned and built fortifications both temporary and permanent, built roads and bridges (both temporary and permanent) and made terrain maps (probably temporary and permanent, too).
+Engineers planned and built temporary and permanent fortifications, roads and bridges (both temporary and permanent), and terrain maps (probably temporary and permanent).
 As the war went on, the skills of engineers became of increasing importance when both armies began to use entrenchments and breastworks, using sandbags and logs covered with earth to protect their forces while having a clear shot at the attacking enemy.
-Both Richmond and Washington were protected by extensive fortifications.
+Extensive fortifications protected both Richmond and Washington.

 About the Author: Michael Russell Your Independent guide to Civil War.
 Additionally, Mr. Russell has been involved in online business since early 2001, and while spending countless hours each month running his business still finds time for various hobbies and interests.
 Article Source: Ezine Articles